Skip to content

 • Contact your insurance company early

-• Take lots of pictures of damaged property
+• Take lots of pictures of your damaged property

-• Apply for emergency aid as soon as possible
+• Apply for emergency aid as soon as possible, from as many sources as possible